 The conspiracy did not sit well with Congress when they found out.
 And Blount was impeached in 1799.

 But then, the Senate dismissed the impeachment realizing that the process does not apply to senators, as they are not elected officials.
 The Senate can simply vote to expel one of their own without involving the House of Representatives.
 And they had already expelled Blount, who had fled to Tennessee.

 8. Do other countries have impeachment?

 Yes, many other countries have impeachment.
 The Founding Fathers of the United States borrowed the concept from English Law.

-But England did not invent impeachment.
+Yet, England did not invent impeachment, either.
 Ancient Greece and Rome already had it.

 9. Which presidents have been impeached and removed from office in other countries?

-– Joseph Estrada, from the Philippines, was impeached in November 2000.
-He resigned.
+– Joseph Estrada from the Philippines.
+He was impeached in November 2000 and resigned.

-– Alberto Fujimori, from Peru, was also impeached in November 2000.
-He was removed from office and fled to Japan, his parents’ birth country.
+– Alberto Fujimori from Peru.
+He was also impeached in November 2000.
+Fujimori was removed from office and fled to Japan, his parents’ birth country.

 – Abdurrahman Wahid from Indonesia.
-He was impeached in July 2001.
-He was removed from office.
+He was impeached in July 2001 and was removed from office.

-– Rolandas Paksas, from Lithuania, was impeached in April 2004.
-He was removed from office.
+– Rolandas Paksas from Lithuania.
+He was impeached in April 2004 and was removed from office.

-– Fernando Lugo, from Paraguay, was impeached in June 2012.
-He was removed from office.
+– Fernando Lugo from Paraguay.
+He was impeached in June 2012 and was removed from office.

-– Viktor Yanukovych, from Ukraine, was impeached in February 2014.
-He left the country.
+– Viktor Yanukovych from Ukraine.
+Viktor was impeached in February 2014 and fled the country.

-– Dilma Rousseff, from Brazil, was impeached in August 2016.
-She was removed from office.
+– Dilma Rousseff from Brazil.
+She was impeached in August 2016 and was removed from office.

-– Park Geun-hye, from South Korea, was impeached in March 2017.
-She was removed from office.
+– Park Geun-hye from South Korea.
+She was impeached in March 2017 and was removed from office.